In this Article:

 You’ll never be short on parts either since it’s one of the most popular guns ever made.

-I would recommend the Gen 5 since it has improved features and adjustable grip inserts, but you’ll be set with any generation Glock you can get your hands on.
+While I personally recommend the Gen 5 for its enhanced features and adjustable grip inserts, any generation of Glock you choose will serve you well.

 4. Glock 43X